Generating realistic global precipitation fields from modelled atmospheric circulation: Introduction

-Traditional parameterization schemes are mainly column-based approaches that treat each of the discrete vertical GCM grid columns independently.
-Despite the advancements of column-based methods over the years, they still struggle to accurately capture both fine- and large-scale precipitation patterns, resulting in systematic biases and uncertainties from local to global scales \cite{schneider2017climate, wilcox2007frequency,webb2013origins}.
-A major simplification that contributes to the biases is that the column-based parameterization neglects local feedback between neighboring columns, which makes it hard to capture mesoscale convective organization.
-Additionally, the assumed timescales for convection closure can introduce further discrepancies, as convective processes in reality operate on a continuum of timescales that are not well represented in simple quasi-equilibrium closures.
-The biases show in either over- or underestimation of precipitation intensity and especially in the GCMs ability to represent extreme events.
-The bias is often especially pronounced in the tropics, a prominent example being the double Intertropical Convergence Zone (ITCZ) bias \cite{hwang2013link}, where models produce excessive precipitation in the southern tropics.
+Traditional parameterization schemes are often column-based, treating each ESM grid column independently.
+While this approach is well-justified for many sub-grid processes \cite{arakawa2004cumulus}, it is a simplification that can struggle with processes that depend on horizontal context.
+For example, neglecting feedback between neighboring columns makes it difficult to capture mesoscale convective organization \cite{rio2019ongoing}.
+Additionally, the assumed timescales for convection closure can introduce further discrepancies, as convective processes in reality operate on a continuum of timescales that are not well represented in simple quasi-equilibrium closures\cite{rio2019ongoing}.
+The biases show in either over- or underestimation of precipitation intensity and especially in the ESMs' ability to represent extreme events.
+The bias is often particularly pronounced in the tropics, a prominent example being the double Intertropical Convergence Zone (ITCZ) bias \cite{hwang2013link}, where models produce excessive precipitation in the southern tropics.

+We must distinguish between different small-scale processes.
+Cloud microphysics (i.e. drop nucleation or coalescence), which occur at the micrometer scale, will effectively never be directly resolved in global models.
+Convection, however, could theoretically be resolved with sufficiently fine grid spacing (i.e. in cloud-resolving models), but doing so for large ensembles at the global scale remains computationally out of reach for the near future due to the prohibitive computational cost associated with such high resolution.

-Small-scale processes that determine precipitation (i.e. cloud microphysics like drop nucleation, accumulation and coalescence) can, for the foreseeable future, not be directly resolved in global ESMs.
-Also, resolving convection at a global scale seems to remain out of reach for the near future due to rapidly growing computational cost for finer grid spacing.
-Furthermore, parameterizations rely on tuning based on observed precipitation climatologies, which limits their ability to generalize to changing climate conditions \cite{Bordoni2025}.
+Furthermore, many parameterizations are formulated as heuristic equations that may miss key processes and may be to some extent structurally inadequate \cite{schneider2017earth}.
+Parameterizations rely on parameter calibration based on observed climatologies, which is to some extent subjective \cite{hourdin2023toward}.
+This limits their ability to generalize to changing climate conditions \cite{Bordoni2025} and can create inter-model disagreements \cite{schneider2017earth}.